tea2code/make-it-hit/README.md

 - description -- A brief description.
 Default empty.
 - map -- The map.
 See below.
 Required.
 - name -- The name.
 Required.
-- timelimit -- The timelimit to solve.
+- timelimit -- The timelimit to solve the level in milliseconds.
+Integer.
 Required.
 - version -- The version.
 Default empty.

 ### Map